antistatique/retraitespopulaires-styleguide/README.md

     $ npm install
   ```

-then, run the `$ gulp build -—production` in the project root
+then, run the `$ gulp build --production` in the project root

 **Frontend development workflow:**